andrewjreissaty91/RandomRNN_Entanglement_VMC/README.md

 rnn1d.py (in models folder)
 utils.py (in models folder)
 requirements_entang.txt (for package installation)
-# Instruction: (1) download the packages from the requirements_entang.txt file.
+Instructions: (1) download the packages from the requirements_entang.txt file.
 (2) Execute the run_rnn1d.py with selected hyperparameters to calculate desired properties.

 # Codes needed for VMC optimization of 1D RNN wavefunctions
 run_VMC_rnn1d.py